-Whether you are working on a cruise ship, destination resort or other adventure travel massage job, you can probably count on long hours.
-Often times these positions require you to work 6 days a week.
-A typical work day could be anywhere from 5 to 9 hours.
-Being able to do 30 hours of massage a week, getting along well with others and having a positive attitude are a must!
+Whether you are working on a cruise ship, destination resort, or other adventure travel massage job, you can probably count on long hours.
+Oftentimes these positions require you to work 6 days a week.
+A typical workday could be anywhere from 5 to 9 hours.
+Being able to do 30 hours of massage a week, getting along well with others, and having a positive attitude is a must!

-Volunteer positions are also available for those who want to get away and aren’t as concerned about income.
-Some destination resorts offer food, board and transportation to therapists who want to come and work while they play.
+Volunteer positions are also available for those who want to get away and aren’t concerned about income.
+Some destination resorts offer food, board, and transportation to therapists who want to come and work while they play.

 If leaving home for months at a time is too much for you, but you still have the desire to see the world, you can seek employment at a nationwide hotel/resort chain.
 Jobs with these companies often offer you employee travel benefits.
 The employee discount can be as much as 80% off the regular room rate!
 Pay can vary, but tips are typically good at the resort spas.

-A career in massage therapy can offer you many potential adventures whether you want travel discounts or want to relocate to some exotic place.
+A career in massage therapy can offer you many potential adventures, whether you want to travel discounts or want to relocate to some exotic place.
 The choice is yours!